-Later that night He would give the disciples a new command—now He would teach by His words what He would the next day live out by going to the cross.
+Later that night He would give the disciples a new command—now He would teach by His words what the next day He would live out by going to the cross.
 Remember only two days earlier they had heard Jesus say that the greatest command was to love God, and the second greatest, to love their neighbor.
 Now He tells them,

 That same evening He would pray:

 If the church is in any doubt as to what it means to love one another, Jesus gave us His example, and Paul in 1 Corinthians 13 defined love with characteristics we can see and recognize—attitudes and actions that flow from a changed mind and heart.
-Love is a fruit of the Spirit—not an ornament hung on a tree.2

 If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 And if I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 And if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love, it profits me nothing.